cnickels21/portfolio/README.md

 Start time: 12:30

-Finish time:
+Finish time: 1:20 - still have a couple things to wrap up for the lab

-Actual time needed to complete:
+Actual time needed to complete: 1 hour + another half an hour to do color and font scheme